Oscar's Biggest Mistakes: The 10 Greatest Performances the Oscars Didn’t Recognize

 7. Paul Giamatti in Sideways (2004)

-Sideways was the little indie film that could, earning five Oscar nominations and launching Paul Giamatti’s career into the mainstream.
-Yet the film’s leading man was left out of the Best Actor race.
+Sideways was the little indie film that could, earning five Oscar nominations and pushing Paul Giamatti into the mainstream.
+Yet the film’s leading man was absent from the Best Actor lineup.

 8. Amy Adams in Arrival (2016)

-Amy Adams’s subtle performance as a linguistics professor in Arrival was overlooked by the Academy, despite the film receiving eight nominations, including Best Picture.
+Amy Adams’s subtle performance in Arrival was overlooked despite the film receiving eight Oscar nominations, including Best Picture.
+That contrast made the snub even more baffling.

-Adams plays grief as something cumulative and internal, allowing the character’s emotional arc to unfold gradually.
-Her quiet devastation, paired with Denis Villeneuve’s direction, helps make Arrival a modern sci‑fi masterpiece.
+Adams plays grief as something cumulative and internal, allowing the emotional arc to unfold gradually rather than through obvious dramatic beats.
+Her quiet devastation gives the film its soul.

 9. Toni Collette in Hereditary (2018)

 Toni Collette’s performance in Hereditary is one of the most emotionally devastating of the 21st century.
-As the grieving mother at the center of Ari Aster’s horror masterpiece, Collette grounds the film’s supernatural horror in agonizing human pain.
+As the grieving mother at the center of Ari Aster’s film, she grounds supernatural horror in raw human pain.

 10. Adam Sandler in Uncut Gems (2019)

-Now it’s your turn: which performances do you think are the greatest that the Oscars completely ignored—no nomination, no statue, nothing?
+Your turn: which performances do you think are the greatest that the Oscars completely ignored — no nomination, no statue, nothing?

 Post a Comment